 Now, pour all of the colors into the PVC pipe.
 Do not mix it!
 Next, slightly spin and lift the PVC tube and push it in the desired path.
 It would help if you draw out a pattern path first, rather than to try and figure it out while in the motion.
 I kept it simple, I pushed the resin in one direction then back.
 You can try anything you like, swirling the pipe, zigzag, or whatever comes to mind.
 You can even tilt the work-piece to create movement in the design.
 Once you get the pattern you like, take the torch and remove the bubbles.
 Then, let this sit for 24 hours.

 Inspect your work piece, if that looks good then you are set.
 As I said in the video I, ran into some mishaps, so I had to address that before moving on.
 Had my process worked out in my favor I would have been done.
 Adding a layer of clear coat would only help and I would still recommend it, especially if you love the design.
 An additional clear coat adds protection.
 I’d recommend lightly sanding it with the following 120grit, 220grit and 400grit prior to pouring the clear coat.

 Remove the sand dust with a wet rag.
 Make sure the surface is dry.
 Mix up enough resin to cover the top and then pour it on the work surface.
 Take a brush and spread it followed by the torch.
 Let this set for 24 hours.

 Clean up the hardened drips on the bottom.

-Here is the finished product and Lia is enjoying her new table.
+Here is the finished product and Lia is enjoying her new Epoxy Resin Table.
 I hope you enjoyed this post if you did I would love to hear what you think about it.
 Let me know if you have any questions.
 Thanks for stopping by, and check out my links below to stay up to date and see what’s next to come.

 You can also find me here: